rotki/rotki/docs/api.rst

    .. note::
       This endpoint also accepts parameters as query arguments.

    Doing a GET on the history endpoint will trigger a query and processing of the history of all actions (trades, deposits, withdrawals, loans, eth transactions) within a specific time range.
 Passing them as a query arguments here would be given as: ``?async_query=true&from_timestamp=1514764800&to_timestamp=1572080165``.
+Will return the id of the generated report to query.

    **Example Request**: